 - We also offer the ability to view the install instructions as a single page, suitable for printing.

 - To familiarize yourself with the latest changes in Funtoo Linux, Release Notes for Funtoo Linux 1.4 are available.

 - If upgrading from Funtoo Linux 1.3 or earlier, please consult Funtoo Linux 1.4 Upgrade Instructions.

 - We now offer direct deployment of Docker images as well as Funtoo Linux in Amazon Web Services.
 This is a useful option for those who wish to take advantage of AWS or deploy Funtoo Linux automatically.
 A tutorial-style guide on how to use AWS with Funtoo is available.

 - Running Steam

-- We have recently released official Steam Docker images that are supported by Funtoo and are the officially-supported way to run Steam on Funtoo.
+- We have recently released official Steam Docker Images as well as support for Steam on Flatpak -- these are the officially-supported way to run Steam on Funtoo.
 See Steam for more information.

 - LXD container management as well as Docker is officially supported.
 Please see Chroot and Containers for an incomplete but growing list of container technologies available, along with links to further documentation.